 On April 30, 2012 the CNSOPB announced details of the 2012 Call for Bids for the Nova Scotia Offshore Area.
 The 2012 Call for Bids includes 11 parcels covering an area across both central and southwest regions of the Scotia margin in shallow and deep waters (Figure 1.1).
 Parcels 1 and 2 are located on the Sable Island Bank where 23 significant oil and gas discoveries have been made to date including those associated with the current Sable Offshore Energy Project (SOEP) and the Deep Panuke Offshore Gas Development Project.
 These parcels lie within the Project Area assessed for this current SEA (referred to as Phase 1A).
 Parcels 3, 4, 5, and 6 are located in deep water on the Scotian Shelf west of Dawson Canyon to south of LaHave Bank and were addressed in a previous SEA conducted for the Southwestern Scotian Slope (Hurley 2011).
 Parcels 7 - 11 lie in deep water on the Central Scotian Slope between Dawson Canyon and the Gully and are considered in the Phase 1B SEA.
 These 11 parcels total 3,166,070 hectares.
 Notable features for environmental management consideration within or directly adjacent to the Phase 1A Project Area include Sable Island and the Gully.
+It should be noted that all exploration activities will be excluded from the surface of, and one nautical mile from Sable Island.
 Figure 1.2 shows the Assessment Area for Phase 1A which includes the Project Area as defined by the CNSOPB and a larger Study Area which has been delineated in recognition of a potential zone of influence of environmental effects for exploration activities which could potentially occur within the Project Area (refer to Section 4.4 for more information on assessment boundaries).